 Cosmetic regulatory consultancies seemed out of the price range a skincare startup could afford and not very personal – so like any good business owner would, I set out to fill that gap in the market.

 Wild Leaf Botanicals was still operating but it was really difficult to get motivated.
 All the spare time I had outside my full-time job was spent creating an online course on how to start a skincare business in Australia.
 I knew that after I launched the course I wanted to support makers to better understand their legislative obligations.

 By mid-2018, I realised I had to make a call about Wild Leaf Botanicals – should I keep it or close it?
 As I’m sure you can all appreciate, the emotional attachment you have to your business makes it hard to let go.
 But I couldn’t nurture and grow it like I wanted, with a full-time job and having launched a new business, Skincare Business Foundations.

 So I decided to close it, which was a decision my business coach at the time fully supported.

 I like to think though that Wild Leaf Botanicals helped me work out my true calling.
 What can I say – I’m a lot better at using my brain than using my hands!

-And I hope I can help you one day on your own skincare business journey, no matter which stage you’re at.
+And I hope I can help you one day on your own journey to becoming a wildly successful skincare business, no matter which stage you’re at.